Written By: Greg Yost, Certified Addiction Counselor and NLB Alumni

 For men in a faith-based addiction treatment program like No Longer Bound, they uncover two things:

-1. Their need for love
+- Their need for love

-2. How their thoughts and actions are pathways to getting their needs met
+- How their thoughts and actions are pathways to getting their needs met

 Everyone’s thoughts, actions, and words fall into one of two opposing categories:

-• An attempt to gain value for ourselves or increase our chance of acceptance
+- An attempt to gain value for ourselves or increase our chance of acceptance

-Innate Needs: Love, Acceptance, Worth, and Security
+Uncovering the Roots of Rejection: The Innate Needs of Love, Acceptance, Worth, and Security

 Growing up, men in addiction tried to obtain approval, attention, and affection, as do most young children.
 However, later in life, they denied that they had these needs at all.
 Over time, they practiced ways to protect themselves from feeling the pain of rejection.